dusk-network/dusk-protocol/consensus/proposal/README.md

 <p><br></p>

 ### *SelectTransactions*
-*SelectTransactions* selects a set of transactions from the Mempool to be included in a new block.
+This procedure selects a set of transactions from the Mempool to be included in a new block.

 The criteria used for the selection is arbitrary and is left to the Block Generator.
 Typically, the Generator's strategy will aim at maximizing profits by selecting transactions paying higher gas price.